 For example, a water treatment company can benefit from predictive maintenance by installing sensors on their equipment.
 The sensors collect and analyze performance data and indicate when potential risks arise – thus helping the company to predict maintenance issues and operate more efficiently.

-Despite the evident material gains to be had from increased digital connectivity, IIoT deployment does come with a set of security risks.
+Despite the evident material gains to be had from increased digital connectivity, IIoT deployment does come with a set of Iot security challenges and risks.
 As the number of connected instruments and cloud networks increases within each organization, the attack surface for data breaches or ransomware becomes greater than ever before.
 Gartner predicted that over 50% of IoT device manufacturers would be unable to address weak authentication practices by 2018 – and judging by market conditions, they appear to be correct.

-IoT manufacturers need to take stock of the security challenges at play for businesses to understand how they differ from consumer applications.
+IoT manufacturers need to take stock of the cybersecurity challenges at play for businesses to understand how they differ from consumer applications.
 They should ensure an integrated network will not be compromised with consistent data breaches.
 Since a vast majority of CEOs and CIOs expect major cybercriminal threats to increase through the use of IIoT, the onus is on manufacturers to exceed expectations.

 To promote industry-wide standards, the World Economic Forum (WEF) has put together an insightful study on IIoT safety and security best practices.
-Here are four security challenges mentioned in the study that IoT manufacturers must grapple with:
+Here are four IoT security challenges mentioned in the study that manufacturers must grapple with.